Kabbalah: Medieval views

-The idea that there are ten divine sephirot could evolve over time into the idea that "God is One being, yet in that One being there are Ten" which opens up a debate about what the "correct beliefs" in God should be, according to Judaism.
-The early Kabbalists debated the relationship of the Sephirot to God, adopting a range of essentialist versus instrumental views.
-Modern Kabbalah, based on the 16th century systemisations of Cordovero and Isaac Luria, takes an intermediate position: the instrumental vessels of the sephirot are created, but their inner light is from the undifferentiated Ohr Ein Sof essence.
+In the medieval period, the doctrine of the ten sephirot drew criticism from rationalist Jewish thinkers who emphasized divine simplicity.
+Influenced by Maimonides's Guide for the Perplexed (מוֹרֶה נְבוּכִים), they argued that describing the Godhead through ten hypostatic emanations risked suggesting "God is One being, yet within that One being there are Ten," a formulation that resembled Christian trinitarian theology and threatened the principle of achdut HaShem (/he/; אַחְדוּת הַשֵּׁם, lit. 'unity of the Name' or 'divine unity').
+Kabbalists defended their system by insisting that the sephirot were not independent beings but attributes or channels of the Ein Sof, unified in their source despite their multiplicity.
+Moses de León in the Zohar and Moses ben Jacob Cordovero in chapter 3 of Pardes Rimonim portrayed the sephirot as harmonized forces whose apparent plurality ultimately resolved into divine unity.

-Maimonides (12th century), celebrated by followers for his Jewish rationalism, rejected many of the pre-Kabbalistic Hekalot texts, particularly Shi'ur Qomah whose starkly anthropomorphic vision of God he considered heretical.
-Maimonides, a centrally important medieval sage of Judaism, lived at the time of the first emergence of Kabbalah.
-Modern scholarship views the systemisation and publication of their historic oral doctrine by Kabbalists, as a move to rebut the threat on Judaic observance by the populance misreading Maimonides' ideal of philosophical contemplation over ritual performance in his philosophical Guide for the Perplexed.
-They objected to Maimonides equating the Talmudic Maaseh Breishit and Maaseh Merkavah secrets of the Torah with Aristotelean physics and metaphysics in that work and in his legal Mishneh Torah, teaching that their own Theosophy, centred on an esoteric metaphysics of traditional Jewish practice, is the Torah's true inner meaning.
+Maimonides, celebrated by followers for his Jewish rationalism, rejected much of the pre-Kabbalistic Hekhalot literature, particularly Shi'ur Qomah (שִׁעוּר קוֹמָה), whose starkly anthropomorphic vision of God he considered heretical.
+Maimonides lived at the time of the emergence of Kabbalah.
+Modern scholarship views the systemization and publication of the historical oral doctrine by Kabbalists as a move to rebut the threat to normative Judaism posed by laypeople's misreading of Maimonides's ideal of philosophical contemplation over ritual performance in his philosophical Guide for the Perplexed.
+They objected to Maimonides's equating the Talmudic Maaseh Breishit and Maaseh Merkavah philosophy of covert meanings in the Torah with Aristotelian physics and metaphysics in the Guide and in his Mishneh Torah, arguing that their own theosophy, which was centered on an esoteric metaphysics of traditional Jewish practice, represented the Torah's true inner meaning.